TaceoLabs/docs/docs/examples/multiplier2.md

 illustrates generating a proof for a simple multiplication circuit involving two parties, each providing inputs.

-We reuse the circuit introduced in our [Quick Start](../getting-started/quick-start.md) guide [^1].
+We reuse the circuit introduced in our [coCircom Quick Start](../getting-started/quick-start-co-circom.md) guide [^1].

 In this scenario, two input files are needed, one from each party.
 Both parties